reinareign/simple_shell/README.md

 # Simple Shell

-This is a Simple Shell program implemented in the C language.
+This is a Simple Shell program implemented in the C programming language.
 It provides a basic c ommand-line interface where users can enter commands and have them executed by the shell.